Did You Know That Driving Could Be Causing Your Back Pain?

 Now that statement probably sounds pretty obvious right?
 But it's a fact nevertheless.

-Many scientific studies have been carried out on the health of those that drive for a living.
+As many scientific studies have been carried out on the health of those that drive for a living.

-For instance, in 2015 the Bureau of Labor Statistics in the US found that truckers suffered three times more workplace injuries than everyone else.
+For instance, in 2015 the Bureau of Labor Statistics

 While another study found that truckers were significantly more likely to develop back and neck pain than office workers.